Gabriel-Mesq/TwitterBot/README.md

 *The bot is now able to do song recommendations.
 To do so:
   * Mention the bot
   * Have the word "music" anywhere on the tweet

+29/10/22:
+ * The bot is now online 24/7, thanks for squarecloud.app
+ * The bot now has a 25% chance of replying to a tweet (Previously 69%)